muharif/MSB530_2023_MSMU/Transcriptomics/README.md

 ## Transcriptomics Data Analysis
 For this hands-on experience assignment, we will analyze transcriptomics data from real and published studies.
 To facilitate the analysis, we will use an online tool called [BioJupies](https://maayanlab.cloud/biojupies/).
+There are many other tools, including [Galaxy](https://usegalaxy.org) and [R-based tools](https://github.com/sysmedicine/phd2020/tree/master/transcriptomics)

 ## Data to Analyze

+**All count, metadata, and related articles are available on CANVAS.
+Go to "Files" --> "Handson" --> "Transcriptomics"**

 1. **Group 1**: Healthy vs Pulmonary Fibrosis Patient Lung (Human).
 The data can be retrieved from [GSE92592](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE92592).
 Original Publication is [Cellular senescence mediates fibrotic pulmonary disease](https://www.nature.com/articles/ncomms14532)
 2. **Group 2**: Wild-Type (Control) vs 14 days Post-Pulmonary Fibrosis Lung (Mouse).
 The data can be retrieved from [GSE213709](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE213709).
 Original Publication is [An Integrative Multiomics Framework for Identification of Therapeutic Targets in Pulmonary Fibrosis](https://onlinelibrary.wiley.com/doi/10.1002/advs.202207454)
 3. **Group 3**: Wild-Type (Control) vs 24h Post-Myocardial Infarction heart (Mouse).
 The data can be retrieved from [GSE153485](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE153485).
 Original Publication is [Integrative transcriptomic analysis of tissue-specific metabolic crosstalk after myocardial infarction](https://elifesciences.org/articles/66921)
-4. **Group 4**: Healthy vs Dilated Cardiomyopathy (DCM) Patient Heart (Human).
+4. **Group 4**: Healthy (non-failing) vs Dilated Cardiomyopathy (DCM) Patient Heart (Human).
 The data can be retrieved from [GSE116250](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE116250).
 Original Publication is [Transcriptome analysis of human heart failure reveals dysregulated cell adhesion in dilated cardiomyopathy and activated immune pathways in ischemic heart failure](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-018-5213-9)
-4. **Group 5**: Healthy vs Ischemic Cardiomyopathy (ICM) Patient Heart (Human).
+4. **Group 5**: Healthy (non-failing) vs Ischemic Cardiomyopathy (ICM) Patient Heart (Human).
 The data can be retrieved from [GSE116250](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE116250).
 Original Publication is [Transcriptome analysis of human heart failure reveals dysregulated cell adhesion in dilated cardiomyopathy and activated immune pathways in ischemic heart failure](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-018-5213-9)

 **Note 1: This is not group work!
 Feel free to work together with your group member if needed, but reports have to be individualized.**